 One of the many ways to use bread, especially “yesterday’s” bread is to make bruschetta.
 The possibilities are endless when it comes to this tasty toast but the mother of all variations begins with THIS recipe.

-Important to remember is that bruschetta is only as good as it’s ingredients, quality does matter.
-The bread should have a chewy crumb and a crispy crust, the garlic fresh and the oil of an extra-virgin variety.
+Important to remember is that bruschetta is only as good as it’s ingredients and that quality does matter.
+The bread should have a chewy crumb and a crispy crust, the garlic fresh and the oil of an extra-virgin variety (preferably Robust).
 Bruschetta is especially good paired with Sicilian Caponata, Roasted Red Peppers or Fagioli al Pomodoro.

 Ingredients: